Surprising Facts About Germany

 Don’t Run Out of Fuel on the Autobahn

+This fact about Germany is surely interesting!
 The Autobahn (highway) is the world-famous place where you can drive your car without having to worry about any speed limits.
 Car enthusiasts across the globe flock to this site to experience the thrill of driving really fast.
 Germany is very proud of the Autobahn and there are several laws that have been created to keep the experience as fun as possible for everyone.
 One of these laws will see people being fined if they happen to run out of fuel on the Autobahn.

 It’s illegal to come to a stop on the Autobahn so running out of fuel will present a significant amount of danger to the other drivers around you.
 It’s also illegal to walk or run on the Autobahn.
 Anyone who would try to walk the Autobahn isn’t exercising good judgment, to say the least.

-Germany interesting facts #10
+Interesting facts Germany #10

 Germany Has a Long History with Books